matteosaponati/spontaneous-gamma-circuit/README.md

 [[BiorXiv]](https://www.biorxiv.org/content/10.1101/793729v2)

 ## overview
-here you find the code for the numerical solutions and parameter space analysis<br/>
+code for the numerical solutions and parameter space analysis <br/>
 it requires `numpy`, `matplotlib.pyplot` and `matplotlib.colors`<br/>
-- `linear_ei_main.py` :  main code from which you can reproduce all the figures from the Appendix.
+- `linear_ei_main.py` :  main code to reproduce all the figures from the Appendix.
 - `linear_ei_dynamics.py`: module containing the functions to numerically solve the dynamics and reproduce Figure 1
 - `linear_ei_parspace.py`: module containing the functions to reproduce the parameter space analysis in Figure 2 and 3